stringstack/stringstack-core/README.md

 ```

+### Configuration for 3rd Party Components

+One of the values of StringStack is the ability to include 3rd party libraries into your stack.
+Many of these 3rd party
+libraries, such as StringStack/express, will require config.
+Each of these components will specify where they will look
+for config within the nconf component.

+See the documentation of each 3rd party component to know how to configure them.

-# Logging
+## Logging

-StringStack/core provides a logging facility that you can use to tap into your favorite logging tool.
+StringStack/core provides a logging router that you can use to tap into your favorite logging tool.
 Simply pass a
 logger function to the config for createApp() and get all the log writes from all components.
 You could wire up Winston
 like this.

 Note that the fields passed to the logging function are:

 level: This is a string.
 Your custom components can pass anything your logger understands.
-All @StringStack/* community components will use log levels as prescribed by https://www.npmjs.com/package/winston#logging-levels
+All @StringStack/* community
+components will use log levels as prescribed by https://www.npmjs.com/package/winston#logging-levels

 component: This is the string name of the component that triggered the log event.
-The dependency injector will provide this field for you.
+The dependency injector will provide
+this field for you.
 The logging function passed into your component will only accept level, message and meta.

 message: This is a string containing a message describing the event.

-meta: This is any value you want to associate with your message. @StringStack/* components may pass instances of Error as meta.
+meta: This is any value you want to associate with your message. @StringStack/* components may pass instances of Error
+as meta or an object that can be serialized with JSON.stringify().

 ```javascript